-Mothers aged 30-45 in upper- or middle-class families who have elementary-school-aged children.
-They love silk but need something convenient.
-Silk would typically be out because dry-clean only doesn’t always work for busy schedules, but machine-washable silk opens doors to convenience.
+Mothers aged 30-45 in upper or middle-class families who have elementary-school-aged children.
+They love silk but need something practical.
+Silk would typically be out because dry-clean only doesn’t always work for busy schedules, but machine-washable silk opens doors to practicality and convenience.

-You can learn a lot about your niche through social media.
-Join forums on Reddit, add yourself to Facebook Groups and follow relevant Instagram pages and influencers to immerse yourself in the niche you are seeking to serve.
+You can learn a lot about your niche and target audience through social media.
+Join forums on Reddit, add yourself to Facebook Groups and follow relevant Instagram Pages and influencers to immerse yourself in the niche you are seeking to serve.
 This will help you find and create products or styles that uniquely fill a void in the market and create marketing campaigns that speak directly to your audience.

-There are so many different directions you can go with a clothing line, including the following:
+There are so many different directions you can go with a clothing line, including the following eCommerce business ideas:

 Dropshipping cold-weather clothing for climates that get below zero